-These mashed purple sweet potatoes make a sweet side dish.
-If you like both mashed sweet potatoes and banana, this is the recipe for you.
+These Mashed Purple Sweet Potatoes make an easy two-step, three-ingredient recipe to accompany a simple roast or an unusual Thanksgiving side dish.
+If you love mashed sweet potatoes and banana, this is the recipe for you!

-This the best purple sweet potato recipe because the richness comes from the sweet potatoes and the banana.
-So you can make these healthy mashed sweet potatoes without milk, butter, or cream.
-You won’t miss them at all.
+You’ll love that the richness in these vegan mashed sweet potatoes comes only from the sweet potatoes and the banana.
+But are you left with bland and boring flavor from these mashed sweet potatoes without milk, butter, or cream?
+No, you won’t miss them at all.

 What’s the difference between purple sweet potato and purple yams?

 Tip from the wise quacker: people commonly confuse sweet potatoes and yams.
-Sweet potatoes come in all sorts of colors – orange, yellow, and purple.
-Almost everything we get in the U.S. is a sweet potato, not a yam.
+You can find a rainbow of colors in white, orange, yellow, and purple.
+But most everything we get in the U.S. is a sweet potato, not a yam.

 Mashing the purple sweet potatoes

-Let the baked purple sweet potatoes cool just a bit until you can handle them.
-Then put them in a bowl with the banana and salt.
+Step 2: Put the baked purple sweet potatoes in a bowl with the banana and salt.
 Mash with a potato masher and serve immediately.
-Easy!

-This is a great simple side to complement a simple roast meat like these cast iron chicken breasts or this pork tenderloin (minus the apples).
-And I’m tempted to serve these with some brown sugar and covered in marshmallows for a non-traditional Thanksgiving sweet potato!
+- Serve as a simple side to complement a simple roast meat dish like cast iron chicken breasts or pork tenderloin with bourbon apples minus the apples.

 Absolutely.
 The sweet potatoes and banana make these so rich and creamy, even when dairy-free.
 You could add a vegan butter or any non-dairy milk of your choice to make them creamier.
 Or you could leave both out.